PRESS

 Andrea Luna

--It was scheduled for 2012, but with the cuts it has been postponed.
+-It was planned for 2012, but due to the cuts it has been postponed.

 -And what are you going to do?

--Continue going out every day and enjoying my femininity, of being a woman.
-Internally, externally and legally I am a woman.
+-To continue going out every day and enjoying my femininity, being a woman.
+Internally, externally, and legally, I am a woman.

 -How many years has it taken you to speak with this conviction?

--Until I was 35, when I was referred to the Clínic's gender identity unit, I was very confused.
+-Until I was 35, when I was referred to the gender identity unit at the Clínic, I was very confused.
 I felt like a woman and at the same time I was attracted to women.
 I didn't understand anything, I didn't understand the difference between sexual identity and sexual orientation.

 -Could you explain it?

--Many people believe that transsexuality is like homosexuality and has nothing to do with it, gender identity is one thing and sexual orientation is another.
-You are not a woman because you like men, first you feel like a woman and then you can like whatever you want.
+Many people believe that transsexuality is like homosexuality, but they're not the same at all.
+Gender identity is one thing, and sexual orientation is another.
+You're not a woman because you like men; first you feel like a woman, and then you can like whatever you want.

 -Why are we women?

 -Because we feel like women.
-Since I was little I already felt identified with girls.
+I identified with girls from a young age.

--But does the essence of the feminine exist?
-And where is?
+-But does the essence of femininity exist?
+And where is it?
 In the vagina?
 In the brain?
-In the look?
+In the gaze?

--The feminine essence is felt deeply, but it is also in the body.
-Maybe not for you, but I am trapped in a male body and, when I look in the mirror, I don't recognize myself.
-There are many types of transsexual women, but unfortunately you only see the one that appears on TV, the extravagant one, the Poison.
-Society has led these people to be like this, but transsexuality is an engineer, journalist, shop assistant...
+"The feminine essence is felt deeply, but it's also in the body.
+Perhaps not for you, but I'm trapped in a male body, and when I look in the mirror, I don't recognize myself.
+There are many types of trans women, but unfortunately, we only see the ones on TV, the flamboyant ones, like La Veneno.
+Society has led these people to be this way, but a trans person can be an engineer, a journalist, a shop assistant..."

--At one point in the play he stands up and, pointing to the audience, accuses: "It's your fault."
+-At one point in the play he stands up and, pointing at the audience, accuses: "It's your fault."

--People ask: "And you, why are you like this?"
+People ask, "Why are you like this?"
 I found the answer in a documentary about Guernica.
-When the Nazis occupied France Picasso was living in Paris and the Gestapo entered his house and showed him a photo of Guernica: "Have you done it?" they asked him.
-He looked at the photo and said: "No, you did this."
-But I admit that part of the blame is mine.
+When the Nazis occupied France, Picasso was living in Paris, and the Gestapo came into his house and showed him a photograph of Guernica.
+"Did you paint this?" they asked.
+He looked at the photograph and said, "No, you painted this."
+But I admit that some of the blame is mine.

 -Because?

--After many years of therapy and thanks to this play I have reached conclusions of which I was previously incapable.
-For example, that your self-esteem cannot depend on the recognition of others; If to love yourself you have to depend on what they think of you, you're sold.
-I have a hard time because I still seek recognition from my family, but I cannot always depend on their recognition to be well.
+After many years of therapy, and thanks to this play, I've reached conclusions I was previously incapable of.
+For example, that your self-esteem can't depend on the approval of others; if loving yourself depends on what others think of you, you're doomed.
+I struggle because I still seek my family's approval, but I can't always depend on their approval to feel good.

 -Do you feel singled out?

--Pointed, look.
-Less and less, but once a week I have to hear: "He's a guy!"
-I wish I could become invisible one day.
+-Pointed at, stared at.
+Less and less, but once a week I have to hear: "It's a guy!"
+I wish I could become invisible someday.

 -What would you like to find in the eyes of others?

--Fear, resentment and, above all, loneliness, but I don't know if it is a reflection of my own fear, my resentment and my loneliness.
+-Fear, resentment and, above all, loneliness, but I don't know if it's a reflection of my own fear, resentment and loneliness.